ischlo/cppRosm/README.md

 This is a early stage development package that could develop more functionalities for integrating the extremely performant **osmium** library with a user friendly R workflow.
-The choice has been made for graph data, to first export it to *.csv* files and only after reading it into R. This is to avoid potentially creating files that are to big to be handled by the R environment, while still extracting the data.
+The choice has been made for graph data to first export it to *.csv* files and only after reading it into R. This is to avoid potentially creating files that are to big to be handled by the R environment, while still extracting the data.
 However, this process can fail sometimes, resulting in loss of unsaved